Best Accelerated Computer Science Degree Programs

 - Many careers pursued by computer science graduates — including information security analyst and computer network architect — boast median annual salaries above $100,000.

 Over the last several decades, computer science has evolved to interact with almost every industry, corporation, and individual.
-For example, Statista estimates over 15 billion devices are connected to the internet as of 2023.
+For example, Statista estimates over 17.4 billion devices are connected to the internet as of 2025.

-Benefits of an Accelerated Bachelor’s in Computer Science
+Benefits of an Accelerated Computer Science Program

 Relevant Skills: Accelerated computer science degree programs teach essential programming and data structuring skills that graduates can use in an array of careers.